sindresorhus/debounce/readme.md

 Set the `immediate` option to `true` to invoke the function immediately at the start of the `wait` interval, preventing issues such as double-clicks on a button.

-The returned function has a `.clear()` method to cancel scheduled executions, and a `.flush()` method for immediate execution and resetting the timer for future calls.
+The returned function has the following methods:

+- `.clear()` cancels any scheduled executions.
+- `.flush()` if an execution is scheduled then it will be immediately executed and the timer will be cleared.
+- `.trigger()` executes the function immediately and clears the timer if it was previously set.

 ## Related